-Harbourside in Darling Harbour is home to a bunch of indoor adventure activities perfect for when the weather is not really cooperating.
+Harbourside in Darling Harbour is home to a bunch of indoor adventure activities perfect for when the weather is not cooperating.
 Racecentre offers a variety of simulators from F1 to V8 and rally cars.
 Kingpin has bowling lanes, laser tag, pool tables and ping pong, Karaoke, an escape room and a ropes course.
-If you have teenagers desperate to burn off some steam then this is the perfect place to do it.
+If you have teenagers desperate to burn off some steam, then this is the perfect place to do it.
 The centre is open from 10 am till at least 11 am or later on weekends.
-Prices for all the activities are really reasonable too!
+Prices for all the activities are reasonable too!

 Budget option: Free festivals & fireworks

 Darling Harbour is home to many of Sydney’s biggest and best free festivals so make sure you check their what’s on page to see what is happening this month.
 Darling Harbour has free fireworks every Saturday evenings at 9 pm in summer and autumn and a little earlier in winter so be sure to check.

 The Australian Museum has a collection of 21 million objects with some great dinosaur displays and a strong focus on First Nations Peoples, particularly from the Pacific and Aboriginal and Torres Strait Islander peoples.
 The museum is open every day except Christmas day and entry for kids under 15 years is free!

 Kids under five years: Kidspace for games, storytelling and craft

 The museum has a fantastic kids area, Kidspace and accompanying activity programs.
 Kidspace offers a storytime period between 2 pm and 3 pm each weekday.
 There are also two weekly programs, Tiny Tots and Mini Explorers held on Friday although these require pre-booking.